Ignacio Hernando de Larramendi y Montiano: Later politics

-In 1970, when the Hugocarlista domination was not yet complete, the Madrid party branch nominated Larramendi to take part in a gathering in Arbonne, styled as a would-be platform for compromise between the Progressives and the Traditionalists.
-Considered a representative of the Traditionalists but not involved in the internal party struggle he seemed an in-between delegate and indeed adopted a conciliatory stance.
-In what sounded like a distant echo of the pro-social writings of his father, Larramendi declared that if the party was to embrace socialist ideas its members should act instead of talking, and that he would start with himself.
-The point was about his position as a corporate business leader, but most of those present took it for support of Don Carlos Hugo.
-They were soon proven wrong; Larramendi stayed out of the newly emergent Partido Carlista and in 1975 addressed his king, Don Javier, with a joint letter, in ultimative terms demanding confirmation of Traditionalist principles.
-As the claimant abdicated in favor of his son, the Traditionalists addressed Don Carlos Hugo with another letter; Larramendi was not among the signatories for neither this nor the following document, marking an ultimate break with the new claimant.
-In the mid-1970s he loosely neared Sixtinos, but refrained from political activity after the death of Franco.
+In 1970, when the Hugocarlista domination was not yet complete, the Partido Carlista branch in Madrid nominated Larramendi to take part in a gathering in Arbonne, styled as a would-be platform for compromise between the Progressives and the Traditionalists.
+Considered a representative of the Traditionalists but not involved in the internal party struggle, he seemed an in-between delegate and indeed adopted a conciliatory stance.
+Larramendi declared that if the party was to embrace socialist ideas its members should act instead of talking, and that he would start with himself.
+His point was actually about his position as a corporate business leader, but most of those present took it as support for Don Carlos Hugo.
+They were soon proven wrong.
+Larramendi stayed out of the newly emergent Partido Carlista and in 1975 addressed his king, Don Javier, with an ultimatum in the form of a joint letter, demanding confirmation of Traditionalist principles.
+When Don Javier abdicated in favor of his son, the Traditionalists addressed Don Carlos Hugo with another letter.
+But Larramendi was not among the signatories of this nor the following document, marking a final break with the new claimant.
+In the mid-1970s he loosely associated with Prince Sixtus Henry of Bourbon-Parma, but refrained from political activity after the death of Franco.